 However, there is a need for caution here.
 Divorce is not just about sorting out the paperwork.
 There are all sorts of other considerations, the most obvious ones being arrangements for children and decisions over finances.
 There is a danger that people will not fully consider the legal ramifications and rush into the digital revolution without first taking the proper advice.

-The key to the success of this brave new world is making sure people get that advice – the right advice – when they need it from a family law specialist.
+The key to the success of this brave new world is making sure people get that advice – the right advice – when they need it from a divorce solicitor.
 As such, the services of solicitors such as my own firm should be geared up for this and for fitting advice and meetings in around the time-poor modern day client.
 A good example of this approach is the success of our growing library of video advice clips.

 Statistics show access to the internet from mobile phones has more than doubled to 58 per cent between 2010 and 2014, with 68 per cent of adults accessing information online while on the move.
 So, rather than just having articles to read on a website, giving bite sized chunks of information on divorce topics via different media is putting it in a format that is most client-friendly.